-When it comes to privacy, Chrome is not the most private browser out there, mostly due to it being a Google product.
-However, if you are concerned about your privacy, here are my 8 best privacy chrome extensions in 2020.
+When it comes to privacy & security, Chrome is not the most private browser out there, mostly due to it being a Google product.
+However, if you are concerned about your privacy, here are my 8 best chrome extensions for security and privacy in 2021.
 If you don’t want to download these privacy chrome extensions, I recommend moving across to the more privacy-focused browsers like Firefox, Brave, or Tor.

 uBlock Origin Chrome Extension

 Click & Clean Chrome Extension

 With the Click&Clean extension, you can easily clean up traces of your internet activity automatically and simply, helping to protect your privacy.
 The types of things you can delete are your private data, cache, cookies as well as your download and browsing history all with one single button.

 This is great for those who manually clean up their machines and want this done thoroughly and accurately, saving you time in the process.
 Unfortunately there are a few pop-ups and ads whilst using this extension.

 Ghostery is probably one of my favorite adblocker extensions.
 It has a nice and easy interface to use.
 Plus when you have it running, it will block ads and remove advertisements from websites that you’re visiting.
 This means it will remove any clutter from your pages so that you can concentrate on the content you actually want to see.
 You’ll even get to see how it’s performing.